ColinBurgess/MultiLangContentManager/README.md

 - Copy-to-clipboard functionality for easy content transfer
 - Kanban board for task management and workflow tracking
 - Responsive user interface
-- User preferences saved via cookies
+- User preferences with theme customization
 - MongoDB database for flexible content storage

 ## 🔍 Perfect For